BT811/Hackathon2025/README.md

 ## 🎯 Project Overview

-ReadWithCard revolutionizes language learning by allowing users to create personalized flashcards from any text source - books, articles, signs, or handwritten notes.
-Simply take a photo, and our AI-powered system extracts text, analyzes words, and creates comprehensive learning cards with translations, pronunciations, and the original context where the word appears.
+ReadWithCard is a language learning tool designed to turn your physical books into an interactive vocabulary-building experience.
+It empowers learners to create digital flashcards directly from printed pages, articles, or any text they encounter.
+Simply take a photo, and our AI-powered system extracts the text, analyzes your chosen words, and builds comprehensive learning cards that include translations, pronunciations, and the original sentence for authentic context.

 ## ✨ Key Features